Technical Guide

 - SEO: Better Core Web Vitals scores improve search rankings

-- Scale: Handle traffic spikes without performance degradation
+- Scale: Handle traffic spikes without performance degradation — static assets are cached at edge locations globally

 Migration Overview